Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-The Right against Exploitation in the Indian Constitution focuses on protecting people from forced labour situations.
+The Right against Exploitation under the Indian Constitution aims to protect individuals from forced labor, human trafficking, and child exploitation.

-While the other options are important rights, they are not directly related to the Right against Exploitation.
+While other rights are crucial, they are not part of the Right against Exploitation:

-Therefore, the correct answer is 1 and 4 only
+Therefore, the correct option is (C) 1 and 4 only.

 QUESTION 12